PhilipDiessner/tidydataexercise/Codebook.md

 where the label is added to the variable name

+* Features are normalized and bounded within [-1,1] to the gravitational constant g
+* Each feature vector is a row on the text file.

-"subject" denotes the one of the 30 test subjects the data was taken from "activity" decribes the activity done taking the data
+"subject" denotes the one of the 30 test subjects the data was taken from
+"activity" decribes the activity done taking the data (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 ***